Updated May 2020

 To provide a broadband comparison service over the phone

-We provide customer support telephone numbers across the Broadband Genie website in order to provide an additional method for users to complete their broadband purchase.
+We provide customer support telephone numbers across the Broadband Genie website to provide an additional method for users to complete their broadband purchase.

-We partner with Simplify Digital to provide this service.
+We partner with Dixons Carphone (previously Simplify Digital) to provide this service.
 Broadband Genie does not collect any personal information via these phone numbers, but our partners may do.

-For more information on how we work with Simplify Digital, please refer to the ‘Who we share your information with’ section below.
+For more information on how we work with Dixons Carphone, please refer to the ‘Who we share your information with’ section below.

 To improve our user experience